Get to the Rockets game early for happy hour!

 🎟 https://t.co/MCIOzMmhhq pic.twitter.com/a0TE5MHgby

-The Rockets will play in the Utah Jazz in game 2 of the second round of the NBA playoffs at 7 p.m.
+The Rockets will play the Utah Jazz in game 2 of the second round of the NBA playoffs at 7 p.m. on Wednesday.